mmnaseri/nemo/nemo-core/README.md

 At the moment, **this is the default strategy**.

+### CommandStatementDisassembleStrategy

+This strategy works by reading option definitions from the `com.agileapes.nemo.api.Command` annotation on the action class.
+The annotated class has to provide all of the options it aspires to have, as well as a method with this signature:

+    public void execute() [throws ...] {
+        //
+    }

+which will be called whenever the action is to be executed.

+The output for the application will be set by this strategy and is determined by the following process:

+  1. First, we look for a property named `output` with the type `java.io.PrintStream`
+  2. Should this fail, we will ommit the name and look for a candidate of the proper type
+  3. Should this also fail, we will look for the setter method for property name `output` of type `java.io.PrintStream`
+  4. Should all of these fail, we let the developer get the output.
+This is possible by implementing `com.agileapes.nemo.exec.ExecutorAware` and then accessing the `getOutput()` method from `Executor`

+The syntax of the command is described in the documentation for `com.agileapes.nemo.disassemble.impl.CommandParser` class.

+#### Shortcomings

+This method has two major shortcomings that might hinder the process of application development:

+  1. It makes the developer make decisions like whether the action should be internal or not at compile time and not at runtime.
+  2. Options can either be indexed or aliased in this method.
+This means that an option can only be described in at most two ways, at the same time; either via name/alias or via name/index

 ## Values

 Values are converted to their actual type from their textual representations.
 This is done